IncQueryLabs/incquery-server-jupyter/README.md

                 iqs = iqs_jupyter.connect()

-   1. Browse for a TWC revision using
+   1. You can now interact with the IQS instance.
+For instance, if your IQS installation is connected to TWC, browse for a TWC revision using

             revision_selector = iqs.jupyter_tools.twc_revision_selector_widget()